emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

 - Check amount: 1250
 ```

-As you can see, three employee objects was created, passed on the payroll system, which in turn used the `calculate_payroll` method to calculate the payroll for each employee and prints the results.
+As you can see, three employee objects were created, passed on to the payroll system, which in turn used the `calculate_payroll` method to calculate the payroll for each employee and printed the results.

 ### __Abstract Base Class and Dataclass in Pyton__

-As I noted earlier dataclasses automate automates the creation of `__init__()` constructor method.
-We can also apply python `abc module` which provide a functionality to prevent creating objects from abstract base classes.
+As I said earlier, dataclasses automate automates the creation of the `__init__()` constructor method.
+We can also apply python `abc module`, which provide the functionality to prevent creating objects from abstract base classes.

 Here is an example below;